This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 In the very competitive business of foodservice, the quality of one’s product is always of paramount importance.
 From the buyer’s standpoint, however, quality does not necessarily always mean “the best.”
 In terms of purchasing, quality means getting the best quality commensurate with the intended use of the product.
 If, for example, the menu includes soup, the buyer would purchase less expensive, skinless tomatoes rather than the higher quality, more expensive whole tomatoes with skins, which are much too expensive to be used in soup.
 Similarly, meat that is to be served as an expensive steak should be the best meat available, whereas meat for Swiss steak can be obtained from a variety of inexpensive cuts—and the choice may well depend on their relative cost.

 In addition to the criterion of intended use, buyers must consider the product’s own characteristics rather than just the recognition of the supplier’s brand name.
 Some packers spend a great deal of money on their brand-name promotions, but a buyer should never let the brand name alone influence his or her purchasing decisions unless (s)he, in turn, intends to advertise the product to customers by the brand name.
 (S)he must study the products carefully to determine which provides the best quality for the money.
-In any market, it takes time to learn which suppliers and labels yield the best results, but in the long run it is time well spent.
+In any market, it takes time to learn which suppliers and labels yield the best results, but in the long run, it is time well spent.

-Although most buyers are aware of the importance of considering the price of the product they are buying, they often fail to put price into a proper perspective with other factors that affect the suitability of particular products.
+Although most buyers are aware of the importance of considering the price of the product they are buying, they often fail to put a price into a proper perspective with other factors that affect the suitability of particular products.
 Consequently, they put too much emphasis on buying the cheapest product and may, as a result, actually end up paying more in terms of cost-per-portion and preparation time.
-For example, in one particular market area, there were three suppliers of roast round of beef.
+For example, in one particular market area, there were three suppliers of a roast round of beef.
 Two of them consistently offered an inside round at a lower price than the third, but careful yield-testing of the product—that is, determining how many portions were obtained for the total dollar cost—indicated that the company with the highest price was really offering the best buy.
 Their roasts had the excess fat and bones trimmed more closely than those of the other suppliers.

 Canned products should also be evaluated according to the price-yield ratio.
-One brand may have prices considerably lower than their competitors’ but may contain substantially less fruit or vegetables, with more juice or water making up the weight.
+One brand may have prices considerably lower than its competitors’ but may contain substantially less fruit or vegetables, with more juice or water making up the weight.
 Or the quality itself may be inferior.
 This is not to say, of course, that lower-priced commodities are always inferior, but rather that buyers should conduct tests to determine quality and yield for themselves.

 The only way to judge canned products effectively is by opening a can and inspecting the contents.
 If the buyer finds, for example, that a can of peaches contains fruit with several bruises, (s)he will know that those peaches are not suitable for use in a salad, where appearance is an important factor.
 Consequently, (s)he will reject that particular product as unsatisfactory for its intended use.
 To measure the yield of a canned product, the buyer should determine the net drained weight of that product—the weight of the fruit or vegetable after the liquid has been drained off.
 The cost-per-can divided by the net drained weight in ounces gives the cost per usable ounce.
 Therefore, when a buyer considers the price of a product, (s)he must consider the price in relation to the amount of the actual product, not just price per weight or volume.

-Furthermore, shopping for price alone can cause loss of trust between the salesperson and the buyer.
+Furthermore, shopping for price alone can cause a loss of trust between the salesperson and the buyer.
 Salespeople may bypass “price shoppers” on the really good buys because they are not considered to be good customers.

 The food buyers’ objective should be to purchase food and supplies from reputable suppliers who meet the following essential criteria: